5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 In severe cases, people collapse, stop breathing, and lose consciousness in just a couple of minutes.

 A shot of epinephrine uses in emergency is needed right away, then call 911 because you’re at risk for a second reaction within 12 hours.
-The emergency medical team can save your life if you don’t have epinephrine.
+The emergency medical team save your life if you don’t have epinephrine.
 They’ll put a shot of epinephrine under your skin or in a muscle or vein.
 Usually, this gets your blood pressure back to normal.
-This can be learned by taking epipen training.
-You’ll also get fluids, steroids, and antihistamines through a tube connected to one of your veins until your symptoms are gone.
+This is learned by taking epipen training.
+You’ll get fluids, steroids, and antihistamines through a tube connected to one of your veins until your symptoms are gone.

 Other possible treatments of Anaphylactic Shock include a breathing tube, medications to help you breathe better, and a corticosteroid to keep symptoms from coming back hours later.

-Septic Shock
+2. Septic Shock

 Septic shock is a life threatening form of first aid shock that occurs when the blood pressure drops to a dangerously low level after an infection.
-Any type of bacteria, fungal, or viral infection can cause the infection.
+Any type of bacteria, fungal, or viral infection causes the infection.
 Senior citizens, pregnant women, babies, and people with a weakened immune system are more likely to experience Septic Shock.
 If left untreated, the toxins produced by the infection can harm the small blood vessels, causing them to leak fluid into the surrounding tissues.

-Symptoms of Septic Shock:
+What are the Symptoms of Septic Shock?

 • Dizziness